LaurenObioha/Statistical-Analysis-of-Renewable-Energy-Adoption-using-R/README.md

 After performing t-test:
 - p-value < 0.05 -> Reject H0
-- Conclusion: M8 significantly affects GDP suggesting that Model M8 has the largest explanatory power for economic development, holding all other variables constant.
+- Conclusion: Therefore, it can be suggested that an increase in renewable energy consumption significantly increases gas consumption holding all other variables constant.

 # 💡 Key Learnings
 - Applying hypothesis testing to real-world data.
-- Understanding how sample means compare to population benchmarks.
 - Communicating findings through staistical reasoning and visuals.
 - Reproducible workflows for academic-style data analysis.